9. Import Configurable Product

 After you make sure that your .csv file contains all the necessary data, you can go ahead and launch Import Products Wizard itself.

-1. You can call up Import Products Wizard from the drop-down if you choose the appropriate action in tab Store or you can also choose Import Products Wizard button on the toolbar.
+1. You can call up Import Products Wizard from Import/Export tab or you can also choose Import Products Wizard button on the toolbar.

 Either you can right-click on any products and choose the action to run the wizard.